MordorMinion/Guides/Adventures-in-ASPM.md

+Notes on ASPM adventures
-Cataloging how I was able to reach < C2 states on Proxmox with consumer hardware
+I have currently only been able to reach C3.

 System
 | Component   | Name                    |  Out of the box ASPM  | Modified to work |